ashapkin/ignite-trucks-manager/chapters/Chapter2.md

 ### Integration testing.

-As a final step in the chapter we want to ensure that our application is robust and works as expected, thus let's add a test solution for our core logic - `Apache.Ignite.Core.Tests`.
+As a final step in the chapter we want to ensure that our application is robust and works as expected, thus let's add a test solution for our core logic - `IgniteRoute.Core.Tests`.
 We won't dive into the implementation details here, instead, you can walk through the source code and take a look at the implementation.
 We are going to add more tests in the next chapters for now there are only two:

 ```csharp
 [Test]